 In the event of an allegation being made against a member of the school staff, a visitor, or a volunteer/substitute, it will always be investigated by the Principal.
 If there is evidence that a criminal act has been committed, the matter must be referred to the local authorities.
 In all cases (criminal or not), the Principal of the school and the Head of Safeguarding for Nord Anglia Education must be informed as soon as possible and certainly within 24 hours.
 HR must also be informed by contacting the regional HR Director and the Group HR Director as soon as possible.
-In the case of the allegation being against the Principal, the Regional HR Director, should be informed.
+In the case of the allegation being against the Principal, the Regional HR Director and the Regional Managing Director, as well as the Head of Safeguarding and Group HR Director, should be informed.